Sir-shkolnik/Movedin2.0/README.md

 ---

-**MovedIn 2.0** - The complete moving quote platform that delivers real-time pricing with 100% accuracy and exceptional user experience. 🚀
+**MovedIn 2.0** - The complete moving quote platform that delivers real-time pricing with 100% accuracy and exceptional user experience. 🚀 # Stripe configuration test